Hemashruthi/VisionTransformer-CIFAR10/README.md

 - Train and evaluate the model on the **CIFAR-10 dataset**, which consists of 60,000 images from 10 distinct classes.
 - Demonstrate the performance of transformers in computer vision tasks.
 - Provide visualization of test images alongside their predicted and true labels.

+Note: You may not see significant improvements when using the Vision Transformer on smaller datasets, compared to traditional CNNs, due to its higher capacity and reliance on large-scale training data.

 ## **Introduction to Vision Transformers**